 However, Dr Arthur Tjandra of Elixir de Vie has explained in great detail why “back to basics” is still be the best and safest method in liposuction, with the highest satisfaction rates and lowest risk of complications: “Liposuction Case Studies @ Elixir de Vie“.
 You will never be able to find this page on all major search engines, because it has been black-listed.
 Why?
 Because the liposuction devices industry, which is worth tens of billions of dollars a year, does not want prospective patients to learn the information on this page!
 After all, a set of liposuction device costs at least US$100,000, while a piece of plastic syringe costs less than US$2.
 There is too much to lose if patients start asking for syringe liposuction!
 What you see on your search results from search engines are determined largely by advertisers’ dollars to either promote or suppress any website(s) and/or information.
 You must understand that search engines’ revenues come from advertisers!
 With tens of billions of dollars profit every year, liposuction devices manufacturers would not mind spending a few hundred million dollars, a small fraction of their profits, to aggressively promote machine liposuction, and to suppress information on syringe liposuction!

 Dr Arthur Tjandra of Elixir de Vie even performed awake liposuction under local anesthesia on himself, twice!
 Unfortunately, he did not film it when he did it the first time round in 2008.
-He only started filming his surgeries and posting them on YouTube in the mid-2010s.
+He only started filming his surgeries and posting them on YouTube in 2014.
 When he performed a second liposuction on himself in December 2019, he made sure that it was filmed, and the case study was also published on his Vlog.
 He is Patient No. 532.

 Almost all surgeons in the world perform liposuction under deep sedation or general anesthesia.
 Performing liposuction with a mechanical device under deep sedation/general anesthesia is a recipe for disaster.
 There have been a few high profile cases of liposuction death in the region: